sradc/sradc.github.io/_posts/2023-10-29-python-corrset-optimization.md

 ### Optimization 8 - Premature introduction of Numba

-We haven't finished optimizing the data structures in the code above, but let's see what happens if we were to introduce [Numba](https://numba.pydata.org/) at this stage.
+We haven't finished optimizing the data structures in the code above, but let's see what would happen if we were to introduce [Numba](https://numba.pydata.org/) at this stage.
 Numba is a library in the Python ecosystem that "translates a subset of Python and NumPy code into fast machine code".

 In order to be able to use Numba, we make two changes:

 Modification 1: Pass qs_combinations as numpy array, instead of `qs_iter`

 Numba doesn't play well with `itertools` or generators, so we turn `qs_iter` into a NumPy array in advance, to give to the function.
-The impact on the time, before including Numba is shown below.
+The impact of this change on the time, (before adding Numba), is shown below.

 ```
 Avg time per iteration:  42 μs